zenglg/unvme/README.md

-    model_apc   -   Using this library model, the application will have exclusive access to an NVMe device, where the application thread will process the completion queue at the time of checking for a submitted I/O status.
+    model_apc   -   Using this library model, the application will have exclusive access to an NVMe device, where the application will process the completion queue at the time of checking for I/O status.

-    model_tpc   -   Using this library model, the application will have exclusive access to an NVMe device, where the built-in thread pool will automatically process IO completion, and the application can later check for I/O status.
+    model_tpc   -   Using this library model, the application will have exclusive access to an NVMe device, where a built-in thread pool will automatically process IO completion, and the application can later check for I/O status.

     model_cs    -   Using the client/server model, the driver will run as a background service to manage a set of NVMe devices and receive requests from client applications.
-                    An application which runs on a separate process, and via the library APIs, it sends request to the driver This model is similar to the traditional driver model which allows one or more applications to access a device.
+                    An application which runs in a separate process can send requests to the driver.
+This model is similar to the traditional driver model which allows one or more applications to access a device.

-A selected model can be built by specifying its target, and all three models export the same set of library APIs.
+A selected model can be built by specifying the named target.
+All three models export the same set of library APIs.

 It should be noted that the UNVMe interface is designed to allow the user to create specified number of I/O submission-completion queue pairs.
 The queues will be created exclusively for and when a session is opened.
-For multi-threaded applications, a thread can perform I/O on one or more queues, but a queue must only be accessed by a single thread in order to guarantee thread-safe operations.
+For multi-threaded applications, an application thread can perform I/O on one or more queues, but a queue must only be accessed by a single thread in order to guarantee thread-safe operations.

 System Requirements